What Was New in June 1952

-Above, country music singer Martina McBride and her father Daryl Schiff singing a combination of The Wild Side of Life and It Wasn’t God Who Made Honky Tonk Angels.
+- Country music singer Martina McBride and her father Daryl Schiff sang a combination of The Wild Side of Life and It Wasn’t God Who Made Honky Tonk Angels.
 Waylon Jennings and his wife Jessi Colter recorded a similar version in 1981, below.

 Hank Thompson’s cover of The Wild Side of Life stayed at #1 for 15 weeks in 1952, the longest of any #1 country music hit song that year, and was declared the #1 Country Music Song of the Year for 1952.

 Later artists who covered The Wild Side of Life include country music legends Burl Ives, Hank Williams, Ray Price, Conway Twitty, Merle Haggard, Mickey Gilley, Webb Pierce, Leon Russell & Willie Nelson, and Freddy Fender.
 Rocker Jerry Lee Lewis covered it, and Rod Stewart has performed The Wild Side of Life in concert.

 My Little Margie Television Debut

 The sitcom My Little Margie with former movie stars Gale Storm as Margie and Charles Farrell as her father Vern Albright, debuted on June 9, 1952.